 Infravation is infrastructure plus innovation.
-The Infravation Program is the first cooperative research initiative between FHWA and other national road administrations developed from the ground up, which allows U.S. entities such as academic institutions, State departments of transportation, and businesses to participate in the research along with entities from other countries.
+The Infravation Program was a cooperative research initiative between FHWA and other national road administrations, which allowed U.S. entities such as academic institutions, State departments of transportation, and businesses to participate in the research along with entities from other countries.

-Infravation is an important complement to FHWA’s national research agenda, including its Exploratory Advanced Research (EAR) Program.
-It will accelerate the consideration and development of innovations, especially in the areas of advanced systems, materials, and techniques for road infrastructure.
+Infravation provided an important complement to FHWA’s national research agenda, including its Exploratory Advanced Research (EAR) Program.
+It accelerated the consideration and development of innovations, especially in the areas of advanced systems, materials, and techniques for road infrastructure.

-The Infravation Program is funding nine projects proposed by multi-national teams.
+The Infravation Program funded nine projects proposed by multi-national teams.
 The projects include

 - SEACON (Sustainable Concrete Using Seawater, Salt-Contaminated Aggregates, and Non-Corrosive Reinforcement)